HazyResearch/meerkat/docs/source/start/walkthrough.md

 display(imgs)
 ```

-### 📎 _Aside_: `ImageColumn` under the hood, `LambdaColumn`.
+### 📎 _Aside_: `ImageColumn` under the hood, `DeferredColumn`.

-If you check out the implementation of `ImageColumn` (at [meerkat/columns/image_column.py](https://github.com/robustness-gym/meerkat/blob/main/meerkat/columns/image_column.py)), you'll notice that it's a super simple subclass of `LambdaColumn`.
+If you check out the implementation of `ImageColumn` (at [meerkat/columns/image_column.py](https://github.com/robustness-gym/meerkat/blob/main/meerkat/columns/image_column.py)), you'll notice that it's a super simple subclass of `DeferredColumn`.

-_What's a `LambdaColumn`?_
+_What's a `DeferredColumn`?_
-In `meerkat`, high-dimensional data types like images and videos are typically stored in a `LambdaColumn`.
-A  `LambdaColumn` wraps around another column and lazily applies a function to it's content as it is indexed.
+In `meerkat`, high-dimensional data types like images and videos are typically stored in a `DeferredColumn`.
+A  `DeferredColumn` wraps around another column and lazily applies a function to it's content as it is indexed.
 Consider the following example, where we create a simple `meerkat` column...
 ```
   >>> col = mk.NumpyArrayColumn([0,1,2])
   >>> col[0]